rayzurr/notebook/notes/fcc-html-css.md

 - Imagine the Box Model analogy = item/bubblewrap/box/space between other boxes content/padding/div/margin

+- What is boxing size?
+  - The border-box sizing model does the opposite of content-box.
+The total width of the element, including padding and border, will be the explicit width set.
+The content of the element will shrink to make room for the padding and border.

+- What is `object-fit:cover` property?
+  Determines how the image behaves i.e enables correct aspect ratio

 ### Learn CSS Flexbox by Building a Photo Gallery

+-
 ### Learn Typography by Building a Nutrition Label

+-
 ### Learn Accessibility by Building a Quiz (Certification Project)
 ### Tribute Page (Certification Project)